-In 1960, the decision of government to respond to a United Nations request to provide troops for operations in the Congo had a dramatic effect on the Defence Forces.
+Defence Forces.
 Once deployed, the Army found itself conducting conventional and non-conventional operations.
-These included defensive (the defence of Jadotville by A Coy, 35 Inf Bn in Sep 1961) and offensive actions (36 Inf Bn's attack at Elizabethville in Dec 1961, known as the 'Battle of the Tunnel'), while concurrently dealing with rebellion, internal security, local militias, mercenaries
+These included defensive actions (the defence of Jadotville by A Coy, 35 Inf Bn in Sep 1961) and offensive actions (36 Inf Bn's attack at Elizabethville in Dec 1961, known as the 'Battle of the Tunnel'), while concurrently dealing with rebellion, internal security, local militias, mercenaries and inter-tribal violence.
+Our peace support operations (PSO) experiences have evolved since then, transitioning from static peace keeping operations to more robust peace enforcement operations, in more complex environments including operations in Chad, Congo, Mali and Syria.
+Further, the Naval Service has contributed significantly to the humanitarian response in the Mediterranean.

-Historical Vignette 1 Training Delegation USA
+HISTORICAL VIGNETTE 1 Training Delegation USA

-The Defence Forces undertook a Military Mission to the United States in 1926 / 27 to examine how other armed forces operated.
+The Defence Forces undertook a military mission to the United States in 1926 / 27 to examine how other armed forces operated.
 On return, their report emphasised that the Defence Forces must be organised within means and capabilities and adopt the characteristics of the people it represents.
-They contended that "we must have our own doctrine and when we have it we should then proceed to inculcate that Doctrine into our personnel and prepare them for the task of carrying it into effect".
+They contended that "we must have our own doctrine and when we have it we should then proceed to inculcate that doctrine into our personnel and prepare them for the task of carrying it into effect".